 This hardcover book by John Longhurst, retired Senior Tabernacle Organist, covers the concept, approval, design, and construction of the magnificent organ seen by millions during general conferences of the Church.
 Contains color pictures and an audio CD with narrative by the organ builder and music illustrations by the Tabernacle organists.

 This beautiful illustrated story underscores the true reason for celebrating Christ's birth.
 First presented at the Mormon Tabernacle Choir's 2005 Christmas concerts by acclaimed British actress, Claire Bloom.
 A CD and DVD version of the original presentation, featuring the music of Alfred Reed performed by the Mormon Tabernacle Choir and the Orchestra at Temple Square, is included with the book.

-Marking the 75th Anniversary of the Choir's weekly broadcast, Music and the Spoken Word, this volume tells the story of this remarkable national treasure.
+Marking the 75th Anniversary of the Choir's weekly broadcast, Music & the Spoken Word, this volume tells the story of this remarkable national treasure.
 Packed with photographs, quotations, and stories, it provides an inside look at the Choir's conductors, organists, guest artists, tours, broadcast career, and worldwide influence, with side trips to the historic Tabernacle that the Choir calls home.

 This volume commemorates seventy-five years of broadcast excellence and recounts the history of the program and the lives of those individuals who have played principal roles in its production.
 With an introduction by Lloyd Newell and brief essays highlighting the history of the seven intervening decades, written by Stephen Wunderli, readers will be able to place the "spoken word" messages in their historical contexts.